Deepgreen-studio/EHx-Donate/readme.txt

 Add custom fields to the registration form by modifying the plugin's code.
 Supported field types include text, email, phone, and more.

 = Multilingual Support =
 The plugin is translation-ready.
-Use the `ehx-member` text domain to translate the plugin into your preferred language.
+Use the `ehx-donate` text domain to translate the plugin into your preferred language.

 == Frequently Asked Questions (FAQ) ==